kitian616/jekyll-TeXt-theme/case-study.md

 When framing this section’s decision, we had one primary concern: what if there's an error when transferring management data to the crontab?

-Consider this scenario: the Monitoring Service removes a job from the database and updates the Linking Client accordingly.
+Consider this scenario: the Monitoring Service removes a job from the database and notifies the Linking Client accordingly.
 However, attempts by the Linking Client to delete the job result in an error, leaving the job to persist within the crontab.
 While the job won't exist in the database, it will keep running on the node, invisible and unmanageable through Sundial’s UI.
 That’s a big issue!

 To account for this concern, we had to ensure that each sync would not only update the crontab with new management data but also remove any previous inconsistencies.

-With this in mind, we had to decide what the Monitoring Services API should respond to the Linking Client sync requests with:
+With this in mind, we had to decide what the Monitoring Service's API should respond with to the Linking Client's sync requests: